Sora people: Culture

-Instead of clan organization they have their extended families called Birinda, which consists of descendants from a common ancestors of four to five generations.
+Instead of clan organisation they have their extended families called Birinda, which consists of descendants from a common ancestors of four to five generations.
 The Soras' religion is very elaborate and deep rooted.
 They are animist and believe in large number of deities and ancestral spirits.
 Dance and music constitute part and parcel of their rich aesthetic life.

 The Sora family is polygamous.
 The total household economy revolves around the woman member who is hardworking and who helps her husband in ploughing and harvesting crops in addition to attending household chores exclusively.

 The Sora people are the most prevalent practitioners of the podu cultivation system in Srikakulam district.
 Living high in the hills, they have little level land available and so cannot usually plough.
 They slash-and-burn forested land, planting millet and pulses between the tree stumps that are left and which limit the effects of erosion.
 After a couple of years of use, they allow the land to recover by cultivating a different area; in due course, they return to the original plot.
 In addition to podu, the Sora also construct irrigated terraces where it is feasible and upon those, they grow rice.